xerolinux/XeroHub/content/posts/bluebuild-workshop/index.md

 ### My thoughts on BlueBuild

-I have used this project to create my very own image called **XeroDora** based on the **uBlue Kinoite** image, an at first glance it looks easy enough to pull off a custom build.
+I have used this project to create my very own image called **XeroDora** based on the **uBlue Kinoite** image, and at first glance it looked easy enough to pull off.
 But after digging deeper, as I always do, it's not all as straightforward as I'd hoped.
 You will hit a few snags, which I find natural with every relatively new **FOSS** project.

 One example being, dependencies.
 I keep running into this problem over and over and over.
 However it's unrelated to the project, it's just Fedora being Fedora.
 Still a newcomer will not be able to differentiate.